Your writing ritual

 Both.
 The editor is a full writing environment.
 You can draft anything here, not just exercise submissions.
 The notebook keeps your work in progress organized.
 Exercises are structured practice sessions that open in the same editor.
 Your drafts and submissions all live in the same place.
 The ritual is yours to define.

 No. Prose analysis on Inkbreaker is fully deterministic.
 Every metric, readability, sentence variety, passive voice, dialogue ratio, adverb density, vocabulary, is computed by a transparent algorithm, not a language model.
-The only place AI touches the platform is content moderation, where we use it to flag unsafe submissions.
+There is no AI anywhere in the product; even content moderation is a deterministic, rule-based filter plus human review, not AI.
 Every story, exercise, and comment is written by a human.
 We do not accept AI-generated submissions.

 No. Poetry is handled as a separate category with its own benchmark set.
 Sentence-based metrics like average sentence length, sentence length variation, and paragraph rhythm are suppressed entirely for verse.
 Line breaks, fragments, and unconventional punctuation are not flagged.
 What the grader does measure for poetry is vocabulary range, lexical density, and adverb density, which apply to verse as much as prose.
 Intentional repetition for anaphora or refrain is not penalized.
 The repetition threshold for poetry is set significantly higher than for prose types.